Upokongaro

 A punt crossing the Whanganui River at Upokongaro in 1908, pulled across on a wire.
 The punt operated until 1935.

-St Mary's Anglican Church.
-In 1885, Alfred Burton noted: "Upokongaro boasts a church with a three-sided spire something like a bayonet."

 Upokongaro or Ūpokongaro is a settlement adjacent to the Whanganui River, located 12 km upriver from Whanganui, New Zealand, in the Makirikiri Valley.
 Settled by Europeans in the 1860s, it was an important ferry crossing and riverboat stop.
 A spectacular discovery of moa bones was made in the area in the 1930s.

 Māori history

 The village's name in Māori, ūpoko (head) ngaro (hidden), refers to a story of how chief's daughter Ira-nga-rangi arranged to have her head removed upon her death and hidden by relatives, who feared it might be desecrated by enemies.
 Supposedly the preserved head was hidden in a cave on the banks of the Ūpokongaro Stream north of the settlement, from which the village takes its name.

 At the time of European contact, both Ūpokongaro and adjacent settlements Waipakura and Kukuta were home to the Ngāti Patutokotoko hapū of the iwi Te Āti Haunui-a-Pāpārangi.
 Ngāti Iringirangi and Nga Paerangi are also noted as being present.
 The fortified hilltop pā at Ūpokongaro was called Opiu; during the tense times of the 1840s, Opiu was pulled down and abandoned.

 Waipakura, south of Ūpokongaro, was one of a number of native reserves set aside in the 1848 Deed of Sale; some of it was leased to settlers in the 1860s. Ūpokongaro was described as a "small pā" in 1865, and Māori settlement persisted until at least the 1880s.
 The pā site at Opiu was used as a refuge for settlers' wives and children in 1862, when there were fears of Hau Hau war parties, and was later turned into a redoubt.